fermyon/spin/tests/runtime-tests/README.md

 When looking to add a new service, always prefer the Python based service as it's generally much quicker and lighter weight to run a Python script than a Docker container.
 Only use Docker when the service you require is not possible to achieve in cross platform way as a Python script.

+### Signaling Service Readiness

+Services can signal that they are ready so that tests aren't run against them until they are ready:

+* Python: Python services signal they are ready by printing `READY` to stdout.
+* Docker: Docker services signal readiness by exposing a Docker health check in the Dockerfile (e.g., `HEALTHCHECK --start-period=4s --interval=1s CMD  /usr/bin/mysqladmin ping --silent`)

+### Exposing Ports

+Both Docker and Python based services can expose some logical port number that will be mapped to a random free port number at runtime.

+* Python: Python based services can do this by printing `PORT=($PORT1, $PORT2)` to stdout where the $PORT1 is the logical port the service exposes and $PORT2 is the random port actually being exposed (e.g., `PORT=(80, 59392)`)
+* Docker: Docker services can do this by exposing the port in their Dockerfile (e.g., `EXPOSE 3306`)

 ## When do tests pass?

 A test will pass in the following conditions: